-Often, antibiotics are given for boils on the face because they’re more likely to cause an infection in your body.
+Antibiotics are often prescribed for boils on the face.
+These boils are more likely to cause an infection in your body.

-However, antibiotics may not work for boils because they’re walled off from your blood supply.
-This makes it difficult for the antibiotics to get in to work.
+However, antibiotics may not always help clear up your boils.
+This is because boils are walled off from your blood supply, making it difficult for the antibiotics to get in to work.

-Again, do not attempt to open or pop your boil yourself.
-The risk of spreading the infection to your bloodstream is too high.
-You can, however, try these safe home-treatments:
+Again, don’t attempt to pop the boil yourself.
+The risk of the infection spreading to your bloodstream is too high.
+You can, however, try these safe home treatments:

-- Three or four times a day, put a warm, wet cloth on your boil for about 20 minutes.
+- Put a warm, wet cloth on your boil for about 20 minutes, three or four times a day.
 This will help bring the boil to a head.
-The boil may open on its own with about a week of this treatment.
-If it doesn’t, contact your doctor for possible incision and drainage in the office.
+The boil may open on its own with about 1 week of this treatment.
+If it doesn’t, contact a doctor for possible incision and drainage in an office.

 - If the boil opens, gently wash the area and dress it with a sterile bandage.
 This helps stop the infection from spreading.
-Do not reuse any washcloths or towels that touched the pus draining from your boil until they have been laundered.
+If pus from your boil gets on your washcloths or towels, don’t reuse them until they’ve been laundered.
 Be sure to wash your hands thoroughly at all times.

 - For the next few days, continue using the warm cloths to promote draining in the open wound.
 Gently wash the area and apply a fresh bandage two times a day or whenever pus leaks through.